jiegec/awesome-stars/README.md

 - [kevinsimper/express-reload](https://github.com/kevinsimper/express-reload) - Automatic hot reload express.js server
 - [pshihn/workly](https://github.com/pshihn/workly) - A really simple way to move a function or class to a web worker. 🏋️‍♀️→ 😄
 - [GeekyAnts/vue-native-core](https://github.com/GeekyAnts/vue-native-core) - Vue Native is a framework to build cross platform native mobile apps using JavaScript
-- [nuxt/nuxt.js](https://github.com/nuxt/nuxt.js) - The Intuitive Vue(2) Framework
-- [sequelize/sequelize](https://github.com/sequelize/sequelize) - An easy-to-use and promise-based multi SQL dialects ORM tool for Node.js | Postgres, MySQL, MariaDB, SQLite, MSSQL, Snowflake, Oracle DB (v6) & Db2 for IBM i
+- [sequelize/sequelize](https://github.com/sequelize/sequelize) - Feature-rich ORM for modern Node.js and TypeScript, it supports PostgreSQL (with JSON and JSONB support), MySQL, MariaDB, SQLite, MS SQL Server, Snowflake, Oracle DB (v6), DB2 and DB2 for IBM i.
 - [tkellen/js-express-bearer-token](https://github.com/tkellen/js-express-bearer-token) - Bearer token middleware for express.
 - [babel/minify](https://github.com/babel/minify) - :scissors: An ES6+ aware minifier based on the Babel toolchain (beta)
 - [graphql/dataloader](https://github.com/graphql/dataloader) - DataLoader is a generic utility to be used as part of your application's data fetching layer to provide a consistent API over various backends and reduce requests to those backends via batching and ca